Get Free Solar Panel Quotes

 • Your property is in England or Wales

-• Your building has been issued an Energy Performance Certificate (EPC) in the past 10 years
+• Your building has been issues an Energy Performance Certificate (EPC) in the past 10 years

 • You follow one of the three EPC scenarios listed below

-There are three paths to an eligible EPC, so make sure you follow at least one of these:
+There are three paths to an eligible EPC, so make sure to follow at least one of the following:

 • Your EPC has no recommendations for loft or cavity wall insulation

-• Your EPC does have a loft or cavity wall insulation recommendation, but you fulfil the recommendation between applying for the Boiler Upgrade Scheme and getting a heat pump installed
+• Your EPC does have a loft or cavity wall insulation recommendation, but you fulfil the recommendation between applying for the BUS and getting a heat pump installed

 • Your property has an EPC or insulation exemption – for example, if you own a listed building